sleeptoken/zettelkasten/Remote Thought/Authentication vulnerabilities.md

 2. They are then assigned a cookie that relates to their account, before being taken to the second step of the login process:
 3. When submitting the verification code, the request uses this cookie to determine which account the user is trying to access:
 4. In this case, an attacker could log in using their own credentials but then change the value of the account cookie to any arbitrary username when submitting the verification code.
+### Other Authentication methods

+#### Keeping users logged in

+This functionality is often implemented by generating a "remember me" token of some kind, which is then stored in a persistent cookie.
+As possessing this cookie effectively allows you to bypass the entire login process

+- some websites generate this cookie based on a predictable concatenation of static values, such as the username and a timestamp.
+Some even use the password as part of the cookie.
+- This approach is particularly dangerous if an attacker is able to create their own account because they can study their own cookie and potentially deduce how it is generated.
+> - If the attacker is able to easily identify the hashing algorithm, and no salt is used, they can potentially brute-force the cookie by simply hashing their wordlists.
+This method can be used to bypass login attempt limits if a similar limit isn't applied to cookie guesses.

+Even if the attacker is not able to create their own account, they may still be able to exploit this vulnerability.
+Using the usual techniques, such as XSS, an attacker could steal another user's "remember me" cookie and deduce how the cookie is constructed from that.
+If the website was built using an open-source framework, the key details of the cookie construction may even be publicly documented.